global-input/global-input-message/README.md

            size={300}/>
     );
 }
-or if you are using react:
+or if you are not using react:

 ```javascript